-Dr. Beam offers Latisse® for his patients in New Britain, Glastonbury, Hartford and surrounding areas in Connecticut.
+Dr. Beam offers Latisse® for his patients in New Britain, Glastonbury, Hartford, New Haven and surrounding areas in Connecticut.

 What is Latisse®?